Convert videos to 60fps (Updated 10 Jan 2013)

 For example, if you are running 32-bit Windows, you will need to modify the path to "Program Files" instead.

-Important note #2: You should change the number "4" in the script (on lines 2 and 13) to your number of CPU cores.
-If you don't know how many cores your CPU has just Google your CPU and you should be able to find the specs somewhere.
+Important note #2: You should change the number “4” in the script (on line 1) to your number of CPU cores.
+If you don’t know how many cores your CPU has just Google your CPU and you should be able to find the specs somewhere, or 4 should be fine anyway.

 So now your window should look similar to this (with different text):